Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Results

 Furthermore, we examine the violation of symmetry

 as an alternative method for assessing the fitness of the solution.
+This is additionally motivated by the fact that the $\mathrm{Ra}=10^6$, $n=0.6$ case with problematic convergence exhibits clearly visible asymmetry in velocity and temperature profiles shown in Figure~\ref{fig:flowFields}.
 First, we introduce a measure of symmetry violation by interpolating the vertical velocity $v_y$ at an arbitrarily chosen $y$ and $1 - y$ and calculating the relative error as

 where we normalise the maximum offset between a vertical velocity and its symmetric value with the maximum vertical velocity for a given case and selected $y$.
 This choice of denominator is preferable as it focuses on the symmetry errors in the relevant high velocity part of the domain while remaining relative for comparison between different cases.
 The resulting symmetry errors as a function of the number of nodes are shown in Figure~\ref{fig:symmetryErrorGrid} and corroborate the previous discussion that was based on convergences in Figure~\ref{fig:nusseltConvergence}.
+Additionally, we can also confirm the observation from the left graph of Figure~\ref{fig:logConvergenceProfiles} as both $m=2$ and $m=4$ exhibit similar convergence behaviour.
 Note that in addition to confirming the convergent behaviour of the method, the introduced symmetry violation can also be interpreted as a lower bound for the error.

-There is an interesting transition in convergence curves shown in Figure~\ref{fig:nusseltConvergence} as we move towards upper right corner corresponding with cases that exhibit a thinner boundary layer with higher velocities.
-The calculated Nusselt numbers initially rise as we increase density before falling towards the value they eventually converge to.
-This behaviour can be better understood by examining the velocity cross-section convergence, shown in Figure~\ref{fig:velocityProfileConvergence}, for the most extreme case with Ra$=10^6$ and $n=0.6$, where it can be seen that a certain number of nodes is required in order to adequately capture the velocity peak in the boundary layer.